whatisnuclear/website/thorium-myths.md

 </ol>

-<strong><p>Update: </strong>The American Nuclear Society has issued <a href="http://epubs.ans.org/?p=nt%3A194#n2">Nuclear Technology entitled &quot;The Reemergence of the Thorium Fuel Cycle&quot;</a> that is meant to  &quot;provide an even-handed description of its inherent attributes, and identify some of the data gaps that have yet to be resolved.&quot; </p>
+**Update:** The American Nuclear Society has issued <a href="http://epubs.ans.org/?p=nt%3A194#n2">Nuclear Technology entitled &quot;The Reemergence of the Thorium Fuel Cycle&quot;</a> that is meant to  &quot;provide an even-handed description of its inherent attributes, and identify some of the data gaps that have yet to be resolved.&quot;

 The papers therein cover a wide variety of the things discussed on this page.

 Questions?
 Corrections?
 Comments?
 See someone who needs to be added to the wall of shame?
 Send us <a href="contact.html">a note</a>.

-<span class="label label-info">REDDIT ALERT</span>
+<span class="label label-success">REDDIT ALERT</span>
 A fairly lively discussion of the content of this page happened on Reddit <a href="https://www.reddit.com/r/energy/comments/217f78/a_superfuel_a_hard_look_at_thorium_myths/">in this thread</a>.

 </div>